kspo/super_cupertino_navigation_bar/README.md

 Using `SuperScaffold` provides several advantages and additional features compared to the standard `Scaffold` in Flutter.
 Here are some reasons why you might consider using `SuperScaffold`:

-1. **Extended Functionality**: `SuperScaffold` extends the functionality of the standard `Scaffold` by providing additional features such as a customizable `SuperAppBar` with built-in support for large titles, search bars, and bottom bars.

-2. **Configurability**: `SuperScaffold` allows you to easily configure and customize various parts of the app bar, including the title, large title, search bar, and bottom bar.
+1. **Configurability**: `SuperScaffold` allows you to easily configure and customize various parts of the app bar, including the title, large title, search bar, and bottom bar.
 This provides flexibility in adapting the app bar to the specific design requirements of your application.

-3. **Search Bar Integration**: With `SuperScaffold`, you can integrate a search bar (`SuperSearchBar`) directly into the app bar, complete with customizable behavior, animation, and callbacks for handling user input.
+2. **Search Bar Integration**: With `SuperScaffold`, you can integrate a search bar (`SuperSearchBar`) directly into the app bar, complete with customizable behavior, animation, and callbacks for handling user input.

-4. **Large Title Support**: The `SuperLargeTitle` feature enables the use of large titles in the app bar, which can be particularly useful in applications with a prominent navigation hierarchy.
+3. **Large Title Support**: The `SuperLargeTitle` feature enables the use of large titles in the app bar, which can be particularly useful in applications with a prominent navigation hierarchy.

-5. **Bottom Bar Options**: The `SuperAppBarBottom` feature allows you to add a bottom bar below the app bar, providing additional space for interactive elements or navigation controls.
+4. **Bottom Bar Options**: The `SuperAppBarBottom` feature allows you to add a bottom bar below the app bar, providing additional space for interactive elements or navigation controls.

-6. **Consistent Theming**: `SuperScaffold` includes theming options to ensure a consistent look and feel throughout your application.
+5. **Consistent Theming**: `SuperScaffold` includes theming options to ensure a consistent look and feel throughout your application.
 You can customize colors, borders, and other visual aspects easily.

 ## Okay!
 Let's dive deep!